assaydepot/trialinsights_api_v1/api.md

 **Printable Referral Report**
 ----
-Returns HTML or JSON list of trials for given disease and geographic location.
+Returns HTML, PDF, or JSON list of trials for given disease and geographic location.

 * **URL**